 In 1948, the Qadiani-Ahmadi community was awarded Rabwah by the Pakistani and British government, this was a steal of a deal.
 The Ahmadiyya Khalifa, Mirza Basheer ud Din Mahmud Ahmad was given a 99-year lease of Rabwah for only 12,000 rupees (1034 acres).
 He then sub-leased it to Ahmadi’s and made millions off of innocent Ahmadi’s (See Tareekh-e-Ahmadiyyat, Volume 11, Page 410.
 Edition 2007.
-Published by Nazarat Nashro Ishaat, Qadian, India.).
+Published by Nazarat Nashro Ishaat, Qadian, India).
+The full details are in Tareekh Ahmadiyyat Vol. 10 pages 281 to 298 and here.
 It should be noted that the Ahmadiyya jamaat has never admitted to being on a 99-year lease, they only admit to being on a lease, no length is given.

 The British government made sure that the Ahmadiyya community got this land.
 It was a state within a state, no other minority group in Pakistan was given land in this manner, not the Sikhs, Hindu’s, Parsi’s or Christians.
 This was obviously favoritism, the Qadiani-Ahmadi community was always getting favors from the British government and the Pakistani government until September of 1974.
 Furthermore, in 1974, Nawab Iftikhar Ahmad Ansari, a member of the Pakistan Bar Council and ex-member of the West Pakistan Assembly, on Wednesday filed a petition before the Tribunal inquiring into the Rabwah incident praying for permission for placing on record documents pertaining to the grant of Rabwah land to the Anjuman-a-Ahmadia.